How can I get a fighter body?

 How can I get a fighter body?
 What exercise do I need to do?
 How frequently I need to work out?

-A student asks me those questions, I did have the same problem when I was a Krav Maga beginner.
-I didn't really know what to do when to exercise, what kind of exercise I need to do for improving my Krav Maga.
+A student asks me those questions.
+I had the same problem when I was a Krav Maga beginner.
+I didn’t really know what to do when to exercise, what kind of exercise I need to do for improving my Krav Maga and get a fighter body.

 After questioning my instructors and other athletes around me, and made some research about it, I developed the following workout.